yanyongyu/githubkit/README.md

 # now you can act as the user
 resp = user_github.rest.users.get_authenticated()
 user: PublicUser | PrivateUser = resp.parsed_data

+# you can get the user login id now
+login_id = user.login
 ```

 ### Develop an OAuth APP with device flow